StreamElements API

 Events

-Every time a new event occurs, the socket will emit an event message (except for a chat message).
+Every time a new event occurs, the socket emits a message (except for a chat messages).
 Some events are listed below:

 Reference

-"event" // normal events like follower, subscribers, channel points.
-Alerts in general
+"event" // Standard events like follower, subscribers, channel points redemptions

 "event:update" // Same as "event", but updates data